 Land use change (LUC) occurs when the demand for a specifc land use results in a change in carbon stocks of that land.
 LUC is differentiated in direct land use change and indirect land use change.
-Direct land use change (DLUC) is generally defined as a localized process where cropland expansion encouraged by crop based fuels result into land competition between croplands and natural lands.
-Indirect land use change (ILUC), which is generally defined as including broader, market-mediated effects interactions and trade among regions describe a global phenomenon that goes beyond the regions expanding biofuels production and includes direct emission from other industries’ value chain.
+Direct land use change (DLUC) is generally defined as a localized process where cropland expansion result in land competition between croplands and natural lands.
+Indirect land use change (ILUC), which is generally defined as including broader, market-mediated effects interactions and trade among regions describe a global phenomenon that goes beyond the regions expanding biofuels production.

-Both DLUC and ILUC are already taken into account within life-cycle emissions intensity rules and regulations provided by some national and regional governments for biofuels.
-For example, biofuels life-cycle emissions intensity life-cycle emissions intensity from the RFS Program in the United States serves as the official source of life-cycle emissions intensity life-cycle emissions intensity for biofuels use by light-duty vehicles and engines used in heavy-duty on-road applications and incorporate DLUC and ILUC.
+Both DLUC and ILUC are already taken into account within life-cycle emissions intensityprovided by some national and regional governments for biofuels.
+For example, biofuels life-cycle emissions intensity life-cycle emissions intensity from the RFS Program in the United States serves as the official source of life-cycle emissions intensity for biofuels use by light-duty vehicles and engines used in heavy-duty on-road applications and incorporate DLUC and ILUC.
 Similarly, the EU Renewable Energy Directive (RED) includes criteria for determining biofuel impacts due to DLUC and ILUC.
 Official, government-provided life-cycle emissions intensity life-cycle emissions intensity for biofuels, including treatment of DLUC and ILUC, shall be used within national and regional jurisdictions whenever available.

 For circumstances under which government-provided life-cycle emissions intensity life-cycle emissions intensity for biofuels are not available, other approaches may be acceptable.
 The DLUC emissions should encompass the annualized emissions and sequestration resulting from carbon stock changes in biomass, dead organic matter and soil organic matters, etc. ILUC cannot be directly measured and would need to be projected with economic models.
-The emissions due to ILUC, and the spatial/temporal impacts of the ILUC effects, are dependent on factors such as local/regional conditions and agronomical practices, regional food import demand and related projections, alternative economic uses of the same feedstock, etc. Given the variability of assumptions underlying the evaluation of indirect effects, quantitative assessment of GHG effects of ILUC is subject to additional uncertainty and risk of arbitrary conclusions.
+The emissions due to ILUC, and the spatial/temporal impacts of the ILUC effects, are dependent on factors such as local/regional conditions and agronomical practices, regional food import demand and related projections, alternative economic uses of the same feedstock, etc. Given the variability of assumptions underlying the evaluation of indirect effects, quantitative assessment of GHG effects of ILUC is subject to additional uncertainty.
 ILUC results shall be subjected to a sensitivity analysis within projected economic bounds, consistent with the goal and scope of the study.